MICE

 Thankfully, mice often leave clues behind that are easy to recognise early.
 This allows us to deal with infestations quickly and efficiently using modern techniques.
 Full Guard does a great deal of preventative mouse control across both domestic and commercial environments.

 DIY mouse removal and control may be tempting but is rarely effective.
-It may seem the cheaper option but the effectiveness of a sub-standard products, incorrect pest identification treatment and/or ultimately additional professional services will make the overall cost higher in the long run.
+It may seem the cheaper option but the effectiveness of a sub-standard product, incorrect pest identification treatment and/or ultimately additional professional services will make the overall cost higher in the long run.

 INFESTATION IDENTIFICATION